 Store the sauce in an airtight container in the refrigerator for up to one week.
 For longer storage, freeze in freezer-safe containers for up to three months.

-You can.
-Just thaw the rhubarb and drain off any excess water before cooking.
+Absolutely.
+You can use frozen rhubarb in place of fresh.
+For the best consistency, thaw the rhubarb first and drain off any excess liquid before you begin cooking.

 📖 Recipe